joshua-poon/poonos/_posts/life/2022-6-29-primary-school.md

 - End of term barbeques
 - Footsteps dancing classes and the gender divide
 - A performance company would come in and perform a production once a year, such as Sleeping Beauty, Aladdin and Snow White
+- Healthy Harold, Slip Slap Slop, No Hat No Play and you have to stay in the shaded BBQ area

 Term dates and holidays
 - early dismissal on the final day of term